 How To Do A Clamshell And Kick

-2. Lie on one side, with legs stacked and knees bent at a 45-degree angle, soles of the feet to touch.
+Lie on your right side, with legs stacked and knees bent at a 45-degree angle, soles of the feet to touch.

-6. At the top of the open clamshell, kick your top leg straight out.
+At the top of the open clamshell, kick your top leg straight out.
 Pause and hold at the top of the movement for a moment.
-Then return to the starting position.
+Then return to the starting position, switching sides on the next set.

 Targets: Glutes, hamstring and hip abductor muscles.